-- (5) An approval of a code of practice, or a variation or revocation of an approved code of practice, takes effect when notice of it is published in the Government Gazette or on such later date as is specified in the approval, variation or revocation. - (6) As soon as practicable after approving a code of practice, or varying or revoking an approved code of practice, the Minister must ensure that notice of the approval, variation or revocation is published in the Government Gazette and on a website determined by the Minister or in a newspaper circulating generally throughout the State. - (7) The regulator must ensure that a copy of- - (a) each code of practice that is currently approved; and - (b) each document applied, adopted or incorporated (to any extent) by an approved code of practice, is available for inspection by members of the public without charge at the office of the regulator during normal business hours.
+- (3) A code of practice may apply, adopt or incorporate any matter contained in a document formulated, issued or published by a person or body whether- - (a) with or without modification, or - (b) as in force at a particular time or from time to time. - (4) An approval of a code of practice, or a variation or revocation of an approved code of practice, takes effect when notice of it is published in the Gazette or on such later date as is specified in the approval, variation or revocation. - (5) As soon as practicable after approving a code of practice, or varying or revoking an approved code of practice, the Minister must ensure that notice of the approval, variation or revocation is published in the Gazette. - (6) The regulator must ensure that a copy of- - (a) each code of practice that is currently approved, and - (b) each document applied, adopted or incorporated (to any extent) by an approved code of practice, is available for inspection by members of the public without charge at the office of the regulator during normal business hours.